 We do not know why some people develop lymphoedema and others do not.
 But following the advice in this section may help to reduce your risk of lymphoedema.

-Anyone who has had cancer treatment that affects their lymph nodes is at risk of developing lymphoedema.
+Anyone who has had surgery or radiotherapy that affects their lymph nodes is at risk of developing lymphoedema.
 The risk is greater if:

-It is important to be aware of early signs of infection in the area at risk of lymphoedema.
+It is important to be aware of early signs of a skin infection called cellulitis in the area at risk of lymphoedema.
 Doctors can then treat the infection straight away with antibiotics.
 Contact your GP straight away if you notice flu-like symptoms, or any of the following signs:

 - redness or warmth in the area that is at risk